How did Sailor Sunscreen come about ?

 I wanted a sunscreen that you didn’t notice you are wearing, but one that did the job properly and also gave you something back in the way of a moisturiser for your skin.

 I think Sailor Sunscreen fulfills those requirements and more.
-It isn’t thick and greasy, you don’t look like you are wearing it – not that it matters too much on a boat of grotty yachties, but there are some of us, especially the fairer sex that want to look good while they enjoy boating activities and Sailor Sunscreen allows you to achieve that.
+It isn’t thick and greasy, you don’t look or feel like you are wearing it – not that it matters too much on a boat of grotty yachties, but there are some of us, especially the fairer sex that want to look good while they enjoy boating activities and Sailor Sunscreen allows you to achieve that.
 Your skin feels pleasant and not sticky – it’s also good if you are sailing ‘off the beach’ and don’t need sand stuck to your skin.

 It’s tested to be 4 hours water resistant and retains it’s SPF rating for up to the same period, but as any yachty will tell you, when you are wiping salt water, sweat and sunscreen off your face every few minutes you are going to need to re-apply more often.
 It doesn’t mean the sunscreen isn’t doing its job, just that you keep wiping it off.
 I have found that re-applying every two hours is about right on average, but that will depend on your type of skin and the conditions you are in.